esheldon/gmix_meds/config/README.txt

+ngmix012
+    - new astrometry
+    - more stable fitting I think; no gauss fit just emcee on the coadd, and base guess for me on that.
+    - no box size cut
+    - exp only?

 010 was used in 008t after 007t with 011.
 It is same but with psf guesses, trying to reproduce results for 005t(008)